-London-based US artist and mathematician Emily Lazerwitz explores the intersection of art, craft, technology and language in her work.
-She creates intriguing pieces where language is broken down and transcribed, with the legibility present, yet seemingly abstract.
-In her work, Lazerwitz is concerned with the way technology shapes the direction in which language develops.
+London-based US artist and mathematician Emily Lazerwitz primarily explores the intersection of art, craft, technology and language in her work.
+Most of all, she creates intriguing pieces where language is broken down and transcribed, with the legibility present, yet seemingly abstract.
+Importantly, in her work, Lazerwitz is concerned with the way technology shapes the direction in which language develops.

 Key factsView CV